- Students during a group project

 Practical experience in real-world conditions

 The group project is one of the highlights of the course and spans the whole of the first year.
-From October to June, students work on a real commission from a public or private organisation on an urban or regional issue (housing, land use, economic development, transport, mobility, etc.).
+From October to June, students work on a real request from a public or private organisation on an urban or regional issue (housing, land use, economic development, transport, mobility, etc.).

 Each team of four or five students spends one and a half days a week on the project, working under the supervision of a tutor specialised in the topic.
 The tutor provides methodological expertise and academic guidance.